LunaY0Yuki/cs124/design.md

 # Design for Each Task
+In this lab, we are creating a mobile web app that manages a list of items to complete.
+Listed below are the specific tasks that our app can execute.
 Our primary principle for our app design is "simplicity".
 Because writing down items to-do might already be stressful, we want to reduce the amount of steps and elements required to complete each step.
-Following this idea, we also picked neutral, non-intrusive color scheme for the app so that the color does not add additional noise and stress.
+Following this idea, we also picked a neutral, non-intrusive, non-distracting color scheme for the app so that the colors do not add additional noise and stress.

 ## Task 1: Add New Item to Empty List
 ### Design Ideas / Decisions